Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Built-in SMART criteria validation

-• Easy goal setting template structure
+• Easy to navigate structure

 • Perfect for SMART goals beginners